Mobile App Dev

 Steal This Code and Protect Their Data: Simplifying KeyChain Access

-##The Code The last couple of months, I’ve been working on my first Mac App (more on that in a later post).
+The last couple of months, I’ve been working on my first Mac App (more on that in a later post).
 As part of this App, I’m calling a REST API that requires that I have the user’s password for that service to use in the API calls.
 Although that API is a minor part of the App, and although the service doesn’t have horrible consequences if someone gets the user’s password for it (in my opinion at least), there was no way I was going to store that password on disk unencrypted.
+After all, users have a bad tendency to use the same password for multiple services, and one of those other services might contain important information.

 4 min read